 Trapital is read by executives at digital streaming companies, major record labels, venture capital firms, university professors, industry moguls, talent agencies, and more.
 As hip-hop’s influence continues to grow on society, readers value a reliable source to explain the moves that drive the culture.

 I write one free weekly article that’s available to all.
 You can sign up for the free weekly email here.
 I also write three updates each week on the most important hip-hop business stories.
-These updates are for Trapital subscribers only.
+These updates are for Trapital members only.
 Learn more here.

 Trapital is written exclusively by Dan Runcie.
 For years, I was a go-to source among friends about any and everything related to hip-hop.
 That led me to start my own personal blog to see what others thought.
 Those stories landed me freelance gigs.
 I eventually started writing for WIRED, Pigeons & Planes, Medium, and several other publications.
 Along the way, I interviewed Grammy-award winning artists and several industry experts.